mousumibaruah-24/Resources/Learning-Stata.md

   - [DSS Princeton](http://dss.princeton.edu/training/)

 * I generally find it useful to point students to one material to avoid looking at multiple webpages etc. Therefore, I would strongly recommend starting with LSE notes or Baum's textbook, supplementing it with Stata's video tutorials when need be.
+  - The only other *required* reading on this list is Cameron and Trivedi 2009

 * When in doubt, ask!
 [Statalist](https://www.statalist.org) is an amazing resource but before posting make sure you have read the [advice on posting](https://www.statalist.org/forums/help)